Tips for Feeding Sick Dogs and Cats

 If a pet has dilated cardiomyopathy, veterinarians recommend supplementing with taurine to prevent the disease from progressing to congestive heart failure.

 In addition to taurine, pets with cardiac disease benefit from receiving antioxidants, and we recommend Super VitaChews for Dogs and Soft VitaChews for Cats because they contain antioxidants and taurine.
-If your pet prefers a powdered supplement, we recommend Be Well for Dogs or Be Well for Cats, which contain antioxidants.
+If your pet prefers a powdered supplement, we recommend Be Well for Dogs which contains antioxidants.

 Dogs, and rarely some cats, develop hip dysplasia, which is an arthritic disease of the coxofemoral (hip) joint.
 To prevent hip dysplasia in pets, especially in those with the genes for hip dysplasia in their families, do not overfeed your pet while he or she is growing.
 Also, keep your adult pet on the light side so that his or her joints are not stressed.